City Beneath the Sea (1971 film): Storyline

 On June 12, 2053, a futuristic oil rig explodes somewhere in the Atlantic Ocean.
 Retired admiral Michael Matthews is busy in his New York City office administering various engineering projects in different parts of the world.
 He receives a telephone call from the president of the United States.
-After much debate and against his will, he is reactivated at his old rank as administrator of Pacifica, an underwater city.
-His escort, commander Woody Patterson, arrives.
+After much debate and against his will, he is reactivated at his old rank as administrator of Pacifica, an underwater city which he designed.
+His escort, commander Woody Patterson, arrives to escort him back to Pacifica.

 They embark via flying submarine for Pacifica.
 Matthews regrets returning to the city because of a past tragedy that had occurred there, and apologizes because his return means that Patterson will be demoted without cause.
 The two officers discuss the ongoing transfer of gold from Fort Knox to Pacifica, a project that began under Matthews' previous administration six months earlier and is now nearing completion.
-The entirety of the American gold reserve will be secured at Pacifica within 17 days.
+The commander at Ft.
+Knox General Puttman informs him that the substance N128 and the entirety of the American gold reserve will be secured at Pacifica within 17 days.
+The gold is essential to keeping the Pacifica global energy power plant in a balanced state.

+Matthews' return re-ignites ill feelings in the city's scientific team that includes Dr. Lia Holmes, whose husband, Dr. Bill Holmes was killed as a result a Matthews' orders during his previous term.
+Matthews' return is soon explained at a closed door meeting back in Washington D.C.
+There, the President's chief science officer, Dr. Talty informs him that an approaching planetoid has disrupted the tides and resulted in earthquakes.
+The planetoid will strike the Earth near Pacifica in 7 hours.
+It is up to Matthews and the city's scientists and civic leadership to receive the gold, secure the blast proof vault, and evacuate the city in the remaining hours before the planetoid hits.
+On the surface, leaders will evacuate the coastal cities.
+At Pacifica, Admiral Matthews meets with his team: Brett Matthews (his brother), the city's structural engineer; Deputy Commander, Patterson; Dr. Aguila, a hybrid human and merman; Dr. Holmes; Captain Hunter, security director; and Professor Holmes (father of the deceased Bill Holmes) to develop a plan to meet the incoming rocket with the last gold shipment from Fort Knox and evacuate.
+The team reluctantly agrees to work on the tasks.
+In an effort to calm fears, Admiral Matthews offers his resignation to the Pacifica leadership once the gold project is completed.